-Albion Capital Group LLP, is authorised and regulated by the Financial Conduct Authority and is the Manager of Albion Development VCT PLC.
-Established in 1996, Albion Capital are an independent investment firm providing investors with access to entrepreneurs who build enduring businesses.
+Albion Capital Group LLP, is authorised and regulated by the Financial Conduct Authority and is the Manager of Kings Arms Yard VCT PLC.
+Established in 1996, Albion Capital is an independent investment firm providing investors with access to entrepreneurs who build enduring businesses.